codeforamerica/gcf-microsite/README.md

 The only other step is to run Jekyll, which is a simple static site generator.
-Doing this will both start a local server on port 4000 and start watching for changes so any changes you make to source files will be automatically processed by Jekyll into the final static files found in the _site directory, and picked up by your local server.
+Doing this will both start a local server on port 4000 and start watching for changes to source files.
+Any changes will result in updates to the generated static files found in the _site directory, and picked up by your local server.
 For more on Jekyll see [here](https://jekyllrb.com/docs/)

 ```console
 bundle exec jekyll serve